visitscotland/digital-documents/DIGITAL-PARTNER-STANDARDS.md

 Appropriate levels of logging should be in place to support fault resolution and application support.

+### Use of Artificial Intelligence

+When Artificial Intelligence (AI) or Machine Learning forms part of the service or system provided to VisitScotland, VisitScotland will ask for:

+- Confirmation of the scope of use of AI in delivering the services.

+- A description of the AI systems and functionalities.

+- The types of AI technologies and Models used.

+- Whether any deliverables or outputs are generated or materially assisted by AI.

+- A statement to the effect that all intellectual property and output rights in AI-generated deliverables are assigned to VisitScotland.

+- Confirmation of how clients are protected against 3rd party claims arising from model use or training data.

+- Visibility of a Responsible / ethical AI policy.

+- A description of the processes and controls in place to manage AI risks arising from the services provided.

+- Identification of all dependencies on 3rd party AI models or technologies.

+- Confirmation of whether or not any AI systems included in the services are regulated (for example, are defined by the EU AI Act as "high risk").

 ### VisitScotland Software development Cybersecurity Standards

 Cybersecurity standards protect VisitScotland, its partners and customers from attacks that could compromise data or damage systems.